Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: LLMs as Standalone In-Context Decision-Makers

-\textbf{Exploration Vulnerability.} In the exploration stage, we observe that \gptc tends to quickly narrow down to a small subset of arms (usually containing the Condorcet winner) and repeatedly compare these arms.
-In contrast, the baselines exhibit more diverse and extended exploration patterns.
+\textbf{Exploration vulnerability.} In the exploration stage, we observe that \gptc tends to quickly narrow down to a small subset of arms (although usually containing the Condorcet Winner) and repeatedly compare these arms.
+In contrast, the baselines exhibit more diverse and explicit exploration patterns.
 This behavior suggests that \gptc may overestimate the quality of arms that win their initial comparisons based on limited historical data.
-Unlike the baselines, which have explicit exploration mechanisms, LLMs rely on their inherent randomness (via sampling from their output distribution) to explore.
 Based on these observations, we hypothesize that if \gptc happens to sample a sequence of comparisons that favors suboptimal arms early on, it can get stuck comparing these arms indefinitely.
 To test this hypothesis, we conducted experiments using noisy prompts with biased history.
 Our results in Figure~\ref{fig:local} confirm that \gptc's exploration strategy is indeed vulnerable to biased history initialization and can converge to local optima.

-\textbf{Convergence Instability.} Despite \gptc's outstanding weak regret performance, it fails to consistently converge to a single best arm to duel against itself, even when the prompt setting explicitly calls for it.
-This behavior highlights a fundamental limitation of LLMs: they are primarily designed and trained for word token prediction rather than decision-making.
+\textbf{Exploitation inability.} Despite \gptc's outstanding weak regret performance, it fails to consistently converge to a single best arm to duel against itself, even when the prompt setting explicitly calls for it.
 Unlike baselines with explicit stopping conditions, \gptc relies on its inherent language modeling capabilities to determine when to stop exploring.
-Consequently, in the later exploitation stage, \gptc keeps comparing the same top arms without committing to a single winner (see Figure \ref{fig:compare_trace}), reflecting an intrinsic uncertainty in its decision-making process for DB.
-The patterns learned during pre-training do not lead to converged decisions, even if the prompt includes emphatic commands, exclamation marks, quotation marks, or other forms of emphasis.
-This suggests that the language modeling objective alone may not be sufficient for LLMs to achieve optimal control in complex decision-making tasks like DB.
+Consequently, in the later exploitation stage, \gptc keeps comparing the same top arms without committing to a single winner (see Figure \ref{fig:compare_trace}).
+This suggests that the language modeling objective alone may not be sufficient for LLMs to generalize effectively in complex decision-making tasks like DB.

-\textbf{Summary of Experimental Results.} Table \ref{tab:llm_summary} summarizes the success and failure cases of using \gptc as an in-context decision-maker for the DB problem. \gptc can serve as an effective decision-maker in the short term, by quickly identifying and exploiting the best arm with low variance across different instances.
-However, the long-term performance is hindered by over-estimation bias in exploration stage and lack of convergence criterion in exploitation stage.
-This highlights the need for more robust and effective strategies to use LLMs.